tips raspberry pi beginner

 Here is an example:

-Then you can install your package with:
+Then you can install the exact package you need with:

-sudo apt-get install phpmyadmin
+sudo apt install phpmyadmin

-Edit files with nano
+Edit text files with nano

 Nano is a great tool to edit files in the terminal.